Nickicheng/coffee-website/README.md

-This project is a solo project created by me using HTML, CSS & JS.
+This project is a solo project created by me "Nicollet" using HTML, CSS & JS.